We may change this policy from time to time by updating this page. This policy is effective from 31st March 2018.

 In simple terms the legal basis of 'legitimate interests' means that the processing is necessary to provide the benefits and services the Rolls-Royce Enthusiasts Club (the "Club") provides, be it application to become a member of the Club, administration of your ongoing membership or a general enquiry.

-In order to do this we may collect and keep a record of personal data about you from our website, telephone conversations, emails and written communications.
-When you use our website, you may be required to provide certain information such as your name, address, email address and telephone number.
+In order to do this we may collect and keep a record of personal data about you from our website, membership form, telephone conversations, emails and written communications.
+When you contact us via our website, you may be required to provide certain information such as your name, address, email address and telephone number.
 We may also ask you for additional information such as mobile phone number, fax, credit card details, as required under the circumstances.
 Please let us know if any of your personal data changes or is inaccurate so that we may keep our records up-to-date.

 We may use the personal data we collect from you in various ways, including: